 (4) Participating in water quality trading activities does not prevent the director from taking enforcement action for violations of Chapter 6111. of the Revised Code or any other applicable rules or laws.

-(5) The director may require an evaluation of water quality trading activities that:
+(5) The director may require an evaluation of water quality trading activities that includes all of the following:

-(c) Includes any administrative costs associated with water quality trading activities;
+(c) Includes any administrative costs, grant funding and in kind benefits received associated with water quality trading activities.

-(e) Includes an assessment of the overall environmental and the economic effectiveness of the water quality trading activities; and
+(e) Includes an assessment of the overall environmental and the economic effectiveness of the water quality trading activities.

 (f) Describes any need for corrective measures.